skullanbones/mpeg2ts/README.md

 ```

 ## SW Architecture
-There is currently only 1 set of API under the namespace tslib and its exported
+There is currently only 1 set of API under the namespace mp2ts and its exported
-currently under TsDemuxer.h Soon there will only be 1 h-file: tslib.h
+currently under TsDemuxer.h Soon there will only be 1 h-file: mp2ts.h
 ![](https://github.com/skullanbones/ts-lib/blob/develop/Ts-lib_SW_Architecture.png)

 ## Releases